 With severe OHSS, you may need to be admitted to the hospital for monitoring and aggressive treatment, including IV fluids.
 Your doctor may give you a medication called cabergoline to lessen your symptoms.
 Sometimes, your doctor may also give you other medications, such as gonadotropin-releasing hormone (Gn-RH) antagonist or letrozole (Femara) — to help suppress ovarian activity.

 Serious complications may require additional treatments, such as surgery for a ruptured ovarian cyst or intensive care for liver or lung complications.
 You may also need anticoagulant medications to decrease the risk of blood clots in your legs.

 Lifestyle and home remedies

-- Try an over-the-counter painkiller such as acetaminophen (Tylenol, others) for abdominal discomfort, but avoid ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve, others), as these drugs can interfere with implantation of the newly fertilized egg.
+- Try an over-the-counter painkiller such as acetaminophen (Tylenol, others) for abdominal discomfort, but avoid ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve, others) if you have recently had an embryo transfer, as these drugs can interfere with implantation of the embryo.

 - Avoid sexual intercourse, as it may be painful and can cause a cyst in your ovary to rupture.

 - Maintain a light physical activity level, avoiding strenuous or high-impact activities.